skx/simple.vm/README.md

 -----------

-The virtual-machine which executes the bytecode is written in C, but for fun I thought it would be interesting to port it to golang.
+The virtual-machine which executes the bytecode is written in C, but for fun I thought it would be interesting to rewrite it to golang.

-The result is `main.go` which executes all of the sample programs, for those programs it cannot execute it will cleanly terminate when it reaches a bytecode instruction which hasn't been implemented.
+The result is `main.go` which executes all of the [included example programs](examples/).
+As with the C-based interpreter it will operate only upon the compiled bytecode files - rather than the input source.

 Sample usage: